engramhq/engram-product-site/_posts/development/2021-04-18-brain-dump-plugins-and-help-documentation.md

 ### Quick Share

 I often found myself wanting to just quickly send a browser URL to engram.
 Just the existence of a link to something I read allows me to remember most of the thoughts triggered by the article.
-I also frequently find myself thinking "Where did that page go that had really important information on it?".
 Quick share currently works on iOS and Android with a Chrome extension on the way as well (currently pending approval).

 #### Android Native Sharing